What is an IntentSpec?

 This format is intentionally compact.
 A good IntentSpec fits in a single screen.
 It avoids the bloat of traditional PRDs while adding the precision that AI agents require.

-Why six parts?
+Why eight parts?

 Each part serves a distinct function in the execution chain: